 Factors the jury may take into account include the plaintiff's health, habits, activities, lifestyle, and occupation.

-For instance, if the plaintiff was a miner, the jury may conclude he would have had a shorter life expectancy than an average person of his gender and race.
+For instance, if the plaintiff was a minor, the jury may conclude he would have had a shorter life expectancy than an average person of his gender and race.

 Or the jury might conclude that the plaintiff lived a healthy lifestyle and might have lived longer.